PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Experiments

 \subsubsection{Qualitative Results}

-Fig.~\ref{fig:qualitative} shows qualitative grounding results on ScanRefer~\cite{chen2020scanrefer}. \textbf{PanoGrounder} accurately localizes the referred objects and produces spatially consistent 3D boxes across diverse scenes and query types.
-In Fig.~\ref{fig:qualitative}(a), PanoGrounder correctly distinguishes the target table from distractors by leveraging the phrase ``an object with red and black color is placed above it.''
-Similarly, in Fig.~\ref{fig:qualitative}(b--d), PanoGrounder resolves challenging references in cluttered scenes by combining attribute cues (e.g., ``black'', ``white'', ``small circular'') with relational/layout cues such as ``under the tv'', ``under the counter'', and ``surrounded by four chairs''.
-These examples demonstrate that PanoGrounder effectively exploits appearance, geometry, and 3D context from panoramic inputs to handle diverse referring expressions.
-Additional qualitative examples in Fig.~\ref{fig:qual_gt} and Fig.~\ref{fig:qual_3dvista} further illustrate the robustness of our model.
+\cref{fig:qualitative} shows qualitative grounding results on ScanRefer~\cite{chen2020scanrefer}.
+PanoGrounder accurately localizes the referred objects and produces spatially consistent 3D boxes across diverse scenes and query types.
+In \cref{fig:qualitative}(a), PanoGrounder correctly distinguishes the target table from nearby distractors using relational cues.
+Similarly, in \cref{fig:qualitative}(b--d), it resolves challenging references in cluttered scenes by combining attribute cues with spatial and relational reasoning.
+We also observe three common failure modes---ambiguous references satisfied by multiple objects, small or heavily occluded targets, and partial localization of multi-part objects---and provide representative examples and a detailed analysis in the supplementary material.